Catering from home safely

-- Cooked foods that need to be chilled should be cooled as quickly as possible, preferably within an hour.
-Avoid putting them in the fridge until they are cool, because this will push up the temperature of the fridge.
-To cool hot food quickly, place it in the coolest place you can find - often not in the kitchen.
-Another way is to put the food in a clean, sealable container, and put it under a running cold water tap or in a basin of cold water, or use ice packs in cool bags.
-Where practical, reduce cooling times by dividing foods into smaller amounts.
+- Cooked foods that need to be chilled should be cooled as quickly as possible.
+This should be done preferably within an hour.
+Avoid putting them in the fridge until they are cool.
+This will push up the temperature of the fridge.
+To cool hot food quickly, place it in the coolest place you can find.
+Often, not in the kitchen.
+Another way is to put the food in a clean, sealable container.
+Put it under a running cold water tap or in a basin of cold water, or use ice packs in cool bags.
+Reduce cooling times by dividing foods into smaller amounts.

 - Once the food is prepared, getting it to where the function is being held can be a problem.
 This can be particularly difficult when there are large quantities of perishable food involved.
 Use cool boxes.
-You will also need to check that the facilities at the place where the function is being held are adequate for keeping hot foods hot and cold foods cold.
-Adequate fridge and cooker capacity there is just as important as in the home.
+Check the facilities where the function is being held are adequate for keeping hot foods hot and cold foods cold.
+Adequate fridge and cooker capacity at the function is just as important as in the home.

 - Cooking food thoroughly is the key to killing most of the harmful bacteria that cause food poisoning.
-Large meat joints or whole poultry are more difficult to prepare safely, so take special care with them.
+Large meat joints or whole poultry are more difficult to prepare safely.
+Take special care with them.

-- Use any cooking instructions on packaging as a guide, but always check that the centre of the food is piping hot.
+- Use any cooking instructions on packaging as a guide.
+Always check that the centre of the food is piping hot.

-- Domestic ovens may not have the capacity to handle the amounts of food needed to be cooked for functions, particularly if large joints of meat and whole poultry are involved.
+- Domestic ovens may not have the capacity to handle the amounts of food needed to be cooked for functions.
+This may be particularly so if large joints of meat and whole poultry are involved.